Yuning-Shi/yuning-shi.github.io/_pages/about.md

 I am a final-year master's student in Electrical Engineering and Computer Science at Shibaura Institute of Technology, Japan.
 Previously, I obtained my bachelor's degree from the Division of Science at Tokyo Denki University, where I majored in Mathematical Informatics and Mathematics.

-My research interests include computer vision, vision and language, machine learning, and deep learning, with a particular focus on their applications in autonomous driving, medical diagnostics, and life-support robots.
+My research interests include computer vision, vision and language, machine learning, and deep learning, with a particular focus on their applications in autonomous driving, medical diagnostics, and human support robots.

 I speak, read, and write in Chinese, Japanese, and English.
 In terms of software skills, I can work with Python, PyTorch, MATLAB, and C/C++.